 Our first apprentice, Michelle joined us in October 2017.
 Alongside studies at Craven College Michelle worked with our volunteer team carrying out a range of practical tasks, quickly leading up to planning and running her own volunteer days.
 All whilst gaining a host of new skills and various qualifications.
 After the completion of her apprenticeship with us Michelle left the Trust to continue her career, which was very sad for us, but great news for Michelle and a reflection of the success of our apprenticeships!
 You can read all about apprentices in Michelle’s own words here.

-The apprentices will be involved in both physical conservation projects such as fencing, tree planting, fish pass maintenance and litter clean ups, and activities that inform, engage and inspire people to be more actively involved in looking after their local environment, such as guided walks about projects that have been delivered.
+The Trust now have another three apprentices, Amelia, Rob, and Ryan.
+Like Michelle each apprentice is combining traditional education with hands on experience throughout the catchment.
+Their tasks include both physical conservation projects such as fencing, tree planting, fish pass maintenance and litter clean ups, and activities that inform, engage and inspire people to be more actively involved in looking after their local environment such as guided walks, shows, and school visits.